Work in Progress

 “My mother is dead.”

 The best of him?
 That might be true of Asher but not me.
-I was foolish.
+I was selfish.
 Impulsive.
-Quick to judge.
 Didn’t she see?
 Buck was the sun that lit the world.

 I was the moon who stole light to be seen.

-Footsteps on the path behind us pulled our attention.
-“Folks are waiting for you,” Valdez said, standing with his back against the sun.
+“Folks are waiting.”
+Valdez addressed us, his back against the sun.
 “Will you be much longer?”

-Asher stood, brushed dirt from his pants, and reached out to help Mama stand.
-Gabriel gurgled in her arms, but all remained well.
+Asher rose, brushed dirt from his pants, and reached out to help Mama to her feet.
+Gabriel remained asleep and content.

 “Wait.”
-I scrambled to my feet, trying to keep my dress from climbing up my legs.
+I scrambled to my feet.
 “If Buck was once Gideon Halliday, who were you?”